Skip navigation

 Sign up to our newsletter to be the first to receive ANT driven news and updates.

 This article is part of a new series on how to buy different types of automated guided vehicles and autonomous mobile robots.
+Also published: how to buy a pallet truck AGV.

 When it comes to moving large amounts of parts or stock around a plant or warehouse, manual tow trucks are a well-established solution.
 However, with driver recruitment often a challenge and managers looking to have existing staff work on higher value tasks, towing is an application ripe for automation.
 This is where tugger AGVs come in.